Seancarpenter/Blog/blog/content/posts/set_cover_and_aliens.md

 ## Devising A Solution

 With these tools at our disposal, we can finally begin to approach this problem.
 To start, it should be clear that if the power set `p(S)` or `P`, contains all possible combinations of subsets in `S`, and our optimal solution `O` is a combination of subsets in `S`, then `O ∈ P`.
-Therefore, every possible set cover of `S` (be it optimal or sub-optimal) can be found within `P` as well.
+Therefore, every possible set cover of `S` (be it optimal or suboptimal) can be found within `P` as well.
 As a result, finding `O` is as simple as iterating through all of the sets in `P` to find the set with the least amount of subsets `S`, where the union of all of the subsets in `S` is equal to the universe `U`.

     def optimal_set_cover(S)
         P = power_set(S)